 The New and Old Covenants

-1. Do we begin to commend ourselves again?
-Or do we need letters of commendation for you (or from you) as some do?
+- Do we begin to commend ourselves again?
+Or do we need letters of commendation for you, or from you, as some do?

-2. You are our letter, which is *written in our hearts, being known and being read by all men,
+- You are our letter, *written in our hearts, being known and being read by all men,

-3. revealing that you’re a letter of the Anointed, served by us, *written not with ink but with the Spirit of the living God.
-Not on stone tablets, but on fleshly tablets of the heart.
+- revealing that you’re a letter of the Anointed, served by us, *written not with ink but with the Spirit of the living God.
+Not on stone tablets, but on fleshly tablets of human hearts.

-7. But if the ministry of death (in letters that have been engraved on stones) happened in such glory that the sons of Israel weren’t able to gaze into the face of Moses because of the glory on his face (which is nullified),
+- But if the ministry of death (in letters that have been engraved on stones) happened in such glory that the sons of Israel weren’t able to gaze into the face of Moses because of the glory on his face, (the glory being nullified)

-10. For even what was *glorified, now isn’t *glorified in this respect because of the glory which surpasses it.
+- For even what was *glorified, now isn’t *glorified in this respect because of the glory surpassing it.

-11. For if what is nullified came through glory, what remains is much more in glory.
+- For if the nullifying came through glory, what’s remaining is much more in glory.

-13. And not like Moses, who was putting a veil on his face so the sons of Israel couldn’t gaze into the end of what was nullified.
+- And not like Moses, who was putting a veil on his face so the sons of Israel couldn’t gaze into the end of the nullifying.

-17. Now the Lord is Spirit; and where the Spirit of the Lord is, there is liberty.
+- Now the Lord is the Spirit; and where the Spirit of the Lord is, there is liberty.

 Next: 2 Corinthians chapter 4